 • I/we currently live in an inadequate or unsafe home; and/or in an overcrowded home; and/or in a physically unsafe neighborhood.

-• I/we am/are willing to invest up to 250 hours in sweat equity labor by helping to build your house and/or the houses of others (based on two adults), or by volunteering at our ReStore facility.
+• I/we am/are willing to invest up to 250 hours in sweat equity labor by helping to build your house and/or the houses of others (based on two adults), or by volunteering at the ReStore.

 • I/we agree to attend Home ownership educational classes and pre-purchase homeownership counseling.